 - Utilitarianism overlooks rights and the value of justice. - Consider the transplant case: a doctor working in a large urban hospital on any given day might well be able to save five dying patients by seizing one healthy patient and harvesting her organs.
-Since that is utility-maximizing, that is what she should do. - Here CU seems to entail that the wrong thing is the right thing. - Some directions for responses: - It's not the wrong thing; it's the right thing. - The example wrongly assumes that killing an innocent person is on par with letting a sick person die. - Accommodating measures: indirect utilitarianism, e.g. rule utilitarianism.
+Since that is utility-maximizing, that is what she should do. - $\ast\,$ Here CU seems to entail that the wrong thing is the right thing. - Some directions for responses: - It's not the wrong thing; it's the right thing. - We should recall that five is not necessarily greater than one where utility is concerned. - The example wrongly assumes that killing an innocent person is on par with letting a sick person die; but they're importantly different, especially where utility maximizing is concerned. - Accommodating measures: indirect utilitarianism, e.g. rule utilitarianism.